 As Jeff Halper describes in his book Decolonizing Israel, Liberating Palestine, the 1948 war culminating in Israeli independence drove some 75 to 80 percent of the region’s Palestinian residents out of their homes and villages, which were then transferred to the Israeli state through the 1950 Absentee Property Law.
 After a subsequent war in 1967, Israel occupied even more land, as it continues to do today.
 At present, the land “from the river to the sea” is split roughly evenly between Jews and Palestinians.
 Around 1.6 million of the latter are citizens of Israel, while the rest live in occupied territories with a variety of legal statuses—conditional legal residents in East Jerusalem, refugees under military occupation in the West Bank and a total blockade in Gaza.

 Unsurprisingly, decades of apartheid have impoverished Palestinian communities, in which per-capita incomes are less than one-tenth of those in Israel.
-Unemployment in the West Bank and Gaza 27 and 42 percent respectively.
+Unemployment in the West Bank and Gaza hover at around 27 and 42 percent respectively.
 Around 25 percent are food insecure; water and electricity are controlled by Israel and lacking in the occupied territories, especially in Gaza.
-Over are believed to experience moderate to severe PTSD.
+Over 80 percent of Gazan children are believed to experience moderate to severe PTSD.

-The suffering imposed on : Life expectancy is around 10 years shorter in the occupied territories than in Israel; maternal mortality is four times higher, and infant mortality is eight times higher.
+The suffering imposed on Palestinians is measurable: Life expectancy is around 10 years shorter in the occupied territories than in Israel; maternal mortality is four times higher, and infant mortality is eight times higher.
 Palestinians are more vulnerable to many chronic and infectious diseases.